-You must note that in the events specified in legislation, we may have a duty to withhold taxes from the payment to you.
+You must note that in the events specified in legislation, we or a third party may have a duty to withhold taxes from the payment to you.
 We also may need to exchange funds for payment of taxes into the official currency of the respective country at the current Revolut exchange rate.
 Such withholding of tax does not create a duty for us to reimburse you for the amount of tax withheld.